 In this course, you will be immersed in the practical aspects of the ITIL service lifecycle and processes associated with the release, control, and validation (RCV) of services and service delivery.
 The main focus of this course is on the operational-level process activities and supporting methods and approaches to executing these processes in a practical, hands-on learning environment.
 This course includes lecture, exercises, and scenario-based exam questions to increase your understanding of the core disciplines of ITIL best practices and position you to successfully complete the associated exam.

 The main process focus areas of this course include:

 As with any of the Intermediate modules, there is no mandatory requirement but two to four years professional experience working in IT Service Management is highly desirable.

 The Planning, Protection and Optimization qualification would suit candidates in the following IT professions or areas:

 You can register yourself by paying only Rs 1,000 as confirmation payment.
-Balance amount cam be paid on the day of training and certification.
 Please make the payment from this link: Register Now

 A lot depends on your professional background, experience, the speed at which you understand ITIL and the interest you have in IT processes.